 I couldn’t get a dog sitter, so I took Indie to Newcastle with me.
 What an adventure we had!
 8 mile walk around the city centre, dinner at Dat Bar, cocktails at the hotel bar.
-I hope we many more adventures, Indie.
+I hope we have many more adventures, Indie.

 Took my nephew, Blake, to 10 10 for a strawberry milkshake.
 He approved.
 10 10 used to be Monty’s, which used to be Montgomery’s.